 Submit original or attested copies of all transcripts and diplomas from all colleges and universities attended and official English translations if original or attested documents are not in English.

 A 2.0 GPA is required to be considered for admission.
-The Department of Business and Economics and Department of Education Leadership have additional requirements for admission into the upper division courses.
+The School of Business and Economics and Department of Education Leadership have additional requirements for admission into the upper division courses.

 Transfer students are also encouraged to submit:

 - List of college or university courses currently in progress

 - Descriptions and syllabi for any university course work

 - Summary of activities since high school or secondary school graduation if more than one semester has elapsed since graduation